Dog and Cat Registration

 - RSPCA Victoria is a non-government, community based charity that works to prevent cruelty to animals by actively promoting their care and protection.

-- Who's for Cats designed to teach people how they can assist when finding unowned cats around their property.
-If you find any unowned cats in your neighbourhood, it is best to take them to your local animal shelter.
-The Shelter has cat traps available to hire if you find any unowned cats around your property.
+- Who's for Cats is designed to teach people how they can assist when finding unowned cats around their property.
+If you find any unowned cats in your neighbourhood, it is best to take them to the Shepparton Animal Shelter.
+The shelter has cat traps available to hire if you find any unowned cats around your property.

-- The Victorian State Government Department of Primary Industries (DPI) has information about looking after the welfare of your pet dog, cat, rabbit or bird.
+- The Victorian State Government has information about looking after the welfare of your pet dog, cat, rabbit or bird.